Guidance for small craft and yacht arrivals in New Zealand

 Before you depart for New Zealand

 For foreign vessels- you must have first received permission from New Zealand’s Director-General of Health and foreign crew/passengers must have obtained approval from Immigration New Zealand.
 You should not depart for New Zealand until these approvals have been granted.
-If you depart for New Zealand without the necessary permission or approvals, you may put yourself and those on board in jeopardy.

 It is an offence for a foreign vessel to arrive in New Zealand waters without permission.
 You may be liable to a fine and/or prosecution, and foreign crew on board could be denied entry into New Zealand.
 A vessel brought into New Zealand in these circumstances is liable for seizure under the Customs and Excise Act 2018.
 Note that vessels imported into New Zealand are also subject to duty liability.